 A $50.00 Service Initiation fee will be assessed for each address and each meter.

 The Service Initiation Fee is waived for landlords who have registered the property with Utility Billing's Landlord Program.
 Note: The Landlord Authorization Form must be submitted prior to the establishment of the account in order to have the $50.00 Service Initiation fee waived.

-Do I need to stop my utilities account when I move away?
+Do I need to stop my utilities account with the City of Raleigh when I move away?

 Yes.
 If you are planning to move, remember to stop your City of Raleigh utilities account.
 Submit the Stop Service & Request Final Billing form, or notify a Utility Billing Account Manager by email or call 919-890-3245 (Monday - Friday, 8:30 am - 5:00 pm) with the date you want your services stopped and your new mailing address.
 This will ensure that your final bill is processed correctly and that your account will be closed.
 If you don't contact Utility Billing, you could be responsible for paying the utility bills at your old address until a new account is initiated by a new resident or owner.

 Why did I receive a service disconnection notice or a door hanger?

 A service disconnection notice is a courtesy notification for accounts that are past due or delinquent.

 A door hanger may be left at the premise location if a trip has been made to disconnect services for nonpayment.